wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 If you wish to integrate the PowerAuth SDK into your app via SPM, please visit the [PowerAuth mobile SDK for Swift PM ](https://github.com/wultra/powerauth-mobile-sdk-spm)

-### Manual

-If you prefer not to use CocoaPods as a dependency manager, you can integrate PowerAuth into your project manually as a git [submodule](http://git-scm.com/docs/git-submodule).

-#### Git Submodules

-1. Open up the Terminal app and go to your top-level project directory and add the library as a submodule:
-    ```sh
-    $ git submodule add https://github.com/wultra/powerauth-mobile-sdk.git PowerAuthLib
-    $ git submodule update --init --recursive
-    ```
-    The first command will clone PowerAuth SDK into the `PowerAuthLib` folder, and the second will update all nested submodules.

-2. Open the new `PowerAuthLib` folder, and go to the `proj-xcode` sub-folder
-3. Drag the `PowerAuthLib.xcodeproj` project file into **Project Navigator** of your application's Xcode project.
-It should appear nested underneath your application's blue project icon.
-4. Select your application project in the Project Navigator to navigate to the target configuration window and select the extension's target under the **TARGETS** heading in the sidebar.
-5. Now select **Build Phases** tab and expand the **Target Dependencies** section.
-Click on the "Plus Sign" and choose the **"PowerAuth2"** framework from the **"PowerAuthLib"** project.
-6. Next, in the same **Build Phases** tab, expand **Link With Libraries** section.
-Click on the "Plus Sign" and choose the **"PowerAuth2.framework"** from the **"PowerAuthLib"** project.

 ### Carthage